Grand Teton National Park Elopement Guide (Permits, Locations + Tips for 2026)

 WinterNovember-FebruarySnowy wonderland, ultimate privacy, dreamy winter photosLimited access, extreme cold, shorter daylight hoursCozy, intimate winter elopements

 Okay, so you picked out the perfect time of year to elope.
 Now the next big question is where.
 The first thing you should ask yourself is what kind of vibe you want your elopement to have.
 The location you choose is more than just a pretty background; it’s the entire atmosphere of your elopement.
-Below, I have listed my favorite elopement locations in Grand Teton National Park and when the best time to visit is.
+Below, I have listed my favorite elopement locations in Grand Teton National Park, when the best time to visit is, and the group size limits.

 Pro Tip: Plan for either sunrise or sunset ceremonies to avoid crowds and capture magical light on your photos, one of the most recommended strategies for park elopements.